Setting Rent Levels

 - encourage landlords and tenants to draw up clear tenancy agreements

 - provide a free service to resolve disputes

-If the tenant is having difficulty meeting the bond amount you can direct the tenant to the Bond Guarantee scheme which may be able to help provide a bond guarantee (non cash bond certificate) to the landlord and offers advise to both landlords and tenants.
+If the tenant is having difficulty meeting the bond amount you can direct the tenant to the Bond Guarantee scheme which may be able to help provide a bond guarantee (non cash bond certificate) to the landlord and offers advice to both landlords and tenants.
 This scheme is run and managed by Ceredigion Care Society.
 Please contact our Housing Options service on 01545 574123.